ska-telescope/ska-rucio-task-manager/README.md

 but the key/certificate **must be volume mounted to these locations**.

-### Authentication by OpenID Connect
+### For authentication by OpenID Connect (OIDC)

 For "oidc" authentication, it is possible to supply the necessary credentials via two methods.

+#### Using an access token

+The first (and easiest) method assumes that the user already has a valid access token:

+- **OIDC_ACCESS_TOKEN**: an encrypted oidc-agent client with refresh token

+To get an access token, refer to `Development > Getting started (OIDC) > Getting an access token`.

+This method is advised for general development use.

+#### Using an oidc-agent configuration

-The first method assumes that the user has a client configuration generated by the `oidc-agent` tool.
+The second method requires that the user has a client configuration generated by the [https://github.com/indigo-dc/oidc-agent](oidc-agent) tool.
 This client should have a refresh token attached to it in order that access tokens can be generated when required.
-This is useful if asynchronous cronjobs need to be run, bypassing the requirement to keep retrieving a new access token.

-The encryped oidc-agent client configuration is stored in an environment variable as plaintext:
+The encrypted oidc-agent client configuration and password are stored in environment variables as plaintext:

 - **OIDC_AGENT_AUTH_CLIENT_CFG_VALUE**: an encrypted oidc-agent client with refresh token
 - **OIDC_AGENT_AUTH_CLIENT_CFG_PASSWORD**: the password to decrypt this client

-The second method assumes that the user has a valid access token:

-- **OIDC_ACCESS_TOKEN**: an encrypted oidc-agent client with refresh token

-This token can be retrieved by authenticating with Rucio using the client and taking the resulting token from `/tmp/user/.rucio_user/auth_token_for_account_<account>`.
-This method is advised for general development use.

-Both methods require the Rucio account to be explicitly set:

-- **RUCIO_CFG_ACCOUNT**: the Rucio account under which the tasks are to be performed

-Depending on whether they are already set in the image's baked-in `rucio.cfg`, the following may need to be set:
+Depending on whether they are already set in the image's baked-in `rucio.cfg`, the following may also need to be set:

 - **RUCIO_CFG_OIDC_SCOPE**: list of OIDC scopes
 - **RUCIO_CFG_OIDC_AUDIENCE**: list of OIDC audiences

+This method is useful for asynchronous cronjobs where a token needs to be retrieved at run-time.

 ## Examples